RaccoonGG/FlaskyIPTV_Player/README.md

 - Fullscreen requested from the remote can fall back to a full-viewport CSS overlay instead of true browser fullscreen — this is a browser security restriction (a remote tap can't carry the "direct user gesture" requirement across devices), not a bug.
 The visual result is the same either way.
 - The remote's EPG guide button tracks open/closed by mirroring its own presses, not the panel's actual on-screen state — it can drift out of sync if EPG is opened or closed from the FlaskyIPTV screen directly instead of from the remote
 - `remote_control.html` opened as a standalone file (rather than via the `/remote` link) has no way to remember the PC's address between opens — nothing is persisted; re-enter it or use the `/remote` link + home screen icon instead if that's annoying
+- Restreamed movies and episodes have no independent seeking — they play forward from the start, once, shared by every device watching, the same as a live channel.
+This includes the main FlaskyIPTV screen itself once something is being restreamed, since it's watching through the same shared broadcast, not its own separate copy.
+This is deliberate scope, not a missing feature — see the Restream to LAN section above
+- Restreaming something other than what's currently on screen switches the main FlaskyIPTV screen over to it — restreaming is a "what am I watching" decision, not a background action, since the whole point is that this app's own playback and any LAN devices are all watching the same one connection
+- Restream registrations are stored in memory only and are lost on restart, the same as M3U URL proxy playlists above — LAN URLs need to be regenerated from the Restream panel afterward
+- ffmpeg orphan protection on an unexpected shutdown is Linux/Termux only (`PR_SET_PDEATHSIG`, applied automatically to every restream ffmpeg process, live or vod/series).
+A graceful stop (Ctrl+C, closing the terminal normally) cleans up on Windows too; a true hard kill (Task Manager "End Task" or similar) can leave `ffmpeg.exe` running until it's stopped manually — Windows has no equivalent kernel mechanism, and implementing the closest analogue (Job Objects) was intentionally left out rather than shipped untested
+- Restream throughput and LAN-upload figures in the Active Restreams tab are sampled on a watchdog tick (every couple of seconds) and smoothed over that window — they reflect recent throughput, not an instantaneous reading